top of page

 Test Structure

-The HCHS Entrance Exam will contain three sections: 50 multiple-choice English Language Arts questions, a Writing Assignment, and 30 multiple-choice Mathematics questions (sample exam #1 contains 35 math questions).
+Typically, the HCHS Entrance Exam contains three sections: 50 multiple-choice English Language Arts questions, a Writing Assignment, and 30 multiple-choice Mathematics questions (sample exam #1 contains 35 math questions).
 Each multiple-choice question is followed by five possible answers: A, B, C, D, or E. You must choose the best answer for each question.
+Students are given a total of three hours to complete the examination, including the Writing Assignment.

 Content

-In the Critical Reading portion of the test, reading comprehension skills will be assessed.
-Students will answer questions about specific reading passages to show their ability to understand, interpret, and analyze a number of types of writing.
-They will read five or six passages of varying lengths.
+In the Critical Reading portion, your reading comprehension is assessed.
+You will answer questions about specific reading passages to show your ability to understand, interpret, and analyze a number of types of writing.
+You will read five or six passages of varying lengths.
 Each is followed by multiple choice questions about it.
-Every fifth line of each passage is numbered so that students can find the part the question refers to.
-Students are asked to read the passage and answer the questions based on the content of the passage.
+Every fifth line of each passage is numbered so that you can find the part the question refers to.
+You are asked to read the passage and answer the questions based on the content of the passage.

-The passages in the Critical Reading section usually reflect a range of writing styles from different time periods.
+The passages in the Critical Reading section reflects a range of writing styles from different time periods.
+In this sample exam, all of the reading passages are older, allowing us to print them without costly special permissions.
+Each year, we secure limited permission to reprint more contemporary selections.
 In an actual exam you would read and answer questions about passages from a wider range of writing styles.

-In the Writing Assignment section, students will write either an essay or a creative piece (up to two pages) to demonstrate the originality, effectiveness, and use of detail in your writing.
-Some years there are choices of topics; other years, there is only one topic.
+In the Writing Assignment section, students are asked to write either an essay or a creative piece (up to two pages) to demonstrate the originality, effectiveness, and use of detail in your writing.
+There is scrap paper in the test booklet where you can jot down, outline thoughts, or compose a draft before writing the full assignment.
+Some years you are given a choice of topics; other years, there is only one topic.

-The Mathematics section tests problem-solving ability.
+The Mathematics section tests your problem-solving ability.
+This year, The ISEE middle level Exam has been utilized instead of Hunter's own Math questions.
 Students solve a variety of problems, including multi-step ones involving: estimation; computations with fractions, decimals, percents, and integers (including negative numbers); rules of divisibility; simple probability; rate; average; ratio; time; money; area of shaded regions; perimeter; counting; visual and numerical pattern recognition; and three dimensional figures.

 Scoring